Signs and Symptoms of Cognitive Decline

 Preserving your cognitive health starts with the choices you make every day.
 Partnering with Aviv Clinics is just one of them.
 Contact our medical team to learn how we can help you.

-How Anxiety Affects Your Brain Health: 7 Coping Strategies
+How Anxiety Affects Brain Health: Long Term Impact and 7 Natural Ways to Cope

-Worry and everyday stressors are common triggers for anxietya condition that ignites areas of the brain responsible for detecting and responding to real-life threats.
-Anxiety can affect brain health because it produces the flight-or-fight response, which can “make the heart pound and breathing quicken.”
+Worry and everyday stressors are common triggers for anxiety, a condition that ignites areas of the brain responsible for detecting and responding to real-life threats.
+Anxiety affects brain health because it produces the fight-or-flight” response, which can “make the heart pound and breathing quicken.”

-Anxiety disorders are the most common mental health concern in the United States, affecting 40 million adults.
-Those who suffer from anxiety are all too familiar with the cascade of physical symptoms, from feeling faint and shaky to hyperventilating.
+Anxiety disorders are the most common mental health concern in the U.S., affecting 40 million adults.
+Those who live with anxiety are all too familiar with the cascade of physical symptoms, from a racing heart to sweating to hyperventilating.

-What you may not realize, however, is that all those episodes of anxiety may be harming the brainespecially if the anxiety goes untreated over the course of time.
+What you may not realize, however, is that all those episodes of anxiety may be harmful to the brain, especially if the anxiety goes untreated for a long period.

 Anxiety and the Brain